 Complex diseases: mutations

 In this section, we analyse the mutations of the most important genes from an oncological point of view.
 We specifically look for mutations reported as pathogenic in the main scientific communities.

 Biomarkers, biometrics and traits

 In this section, we again use GWAS statistical analyses to calculate your genetic predisposition to have abnormal levels of specific metabolic parameters.

 We analyse genetic mutations that can cause inherited diseases that can be transmitted to your future children.
 You can be a carrier of some of them and never have suffered from them, but there is a risk that your future offspring will suffer from them.
 These are primarily single-gene diseases.

 Genetic testing for hereditary diseases of both the future father and the future mother before the baby is conceived is the smartest move to minimise the chances of our children suffering from such diseases.
 If such diseases run in your family, genetic testing is essential.
 With the data in hand, a geneticist will be able to give you guidelines on how to act.
 If you want to know more about this subject, read our blog article “How genetics can help you have healthier children”.

 We will analyse the mutations that predispose us to feel better or worse when using certain drugs, and this will help our doctors to choose the most suitable ones for us.
-So your pharmacological analysis will be your first step towards personalised medicine.
+So your pharmacological analysis will be your first step towards personalized medicine.

 24Genetics genetic tests are not valid for clinical or diagnostic use.
 However, if your doctor considers a mutation found in our reports to be relevant, the usual practice is to prescribe a specific genetic diagnostic test to corroborate these mutations.